-Comes with plenty of features
+Plenty of features

 Installation & Usage

-Above the scan button, you'll find four modules containing a variety of different tools and features.
+Above the "Scan" button, there are four modules that include several different tools and features.
 These are: "Device", "Privacy", "Data", and "Family".
-In the "Device" area, along with advanced security settings, you'll also find PC Health Checkup, a tool for optimizing your device's performance, and Mute Mode, which blocks notifications until you turn it off.
+In the "Device" area, along with advanced security settings, there's "PC Health Checkup", a tool for optimizing your device's performance, and "Mute Mode", which blocks notifications until you turn it off.

-Antivirus+ Security Features
+Antivirus+ Security features

 Real-time protection against ransomware

 Trend Micro also protects its users in real-time against difficult and dangerous malware, like ransomware.
 Sometimes known as extortion Trojans, these encrypt your files, and only give you the decryption key if you pay a hefty sum.
 Trend Micro promises to quickly identify ransomware and restore encrypted files.